-Anup Gupta serves as Chief Executive Officer of our travel business unit.
-Mr. Gupta is based in Mumbai, India and has led the establishment of many new initiatives at WNS.
-Prior to joining our company in 2002, he was a Principal at eVentures India, a News Corp. and SoftBank backed-venture fund, where he developed many companies in the offshore services areas.
-Previously, Mr. Gupta was a management consultant with Booz Allen & Hamilton where he worked on client engagements in India, Asia and Europe.
-Mr. Gupta received a graduate diploma in management from the Indian Institute of Management, Calcutta, and a Bachelors in Technology degree from the Indian Institute of Technology.
+Anup Gupta serves as Group Chief Operating Officer.
+Mr. Gupta is based in Mumbai and is responsible for managing the performance of our business units and enabling units which are our non-business support units such as risk management, facilities procurement, administration and human resource.
+Prior to his appointment as our Group Chief Operating Officer, Mr. Gupta served as the Chief Executive Officer of our travel services business unit, and has led many new initiatives since joining our company in 2002.
+Prior to that, Mr. Gupta was a Principal at eVentures India, a News Corp. and SoftBank backed-venture fund, where he developed many companies in the offshore services areas.
+Previously, Mr. Gupta was a management consultant with Booz Allen & Hamilton.
+Mr. Gupta received a Masters of Business Administration from the Indian Institute of Management, Calcutta and a Bachelor of Technology from the Indian Institute of Technology, Kharagpur where he graduated at the top of his class.
 The business address for Mr. Gupta is Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli West, Mumbai 400 079, India.